-Benjamin has spent the last four years leading the Information Security program at Workiva, Inc (formerly WebFilings), a company that disrupted the SEC Filing space with a cloud-based collaboration, GRC, and regulatory filing platform used by 65%+ of the Fortune 500 including over 2,600 companies around the world.
-Prior to this, he spent time with the Department of Defense, Iowa State University’s Internet-Scale Event and Attack Generation Environment (ISEAGE) laboratory, and the Krell Institute in varied roles including technical support, research, system administration, security engineering, and leadership.
+Prior to Argonne, Benjamin spent four and a half years leading the information security program for a publicly-traded software company.
+Previously, he spent time with the federal government, Iowa State University’s Internet-Scale Event and Attack Generation Environment (ISEAGE) laboratory, and a 501(c)(3) non-profit in varied roles including technical support, research, system administration, security engineering, and leadership.
 He is a co-founder of the Ames, Iowa chapter of OWASP and a regular presenter on Information Security topics in the Des Moines area.
 Benjamin received his Bachelor’s and Doctorate degrees in Computer Engineering with a focus on Information Assurance from Iowa State University.
 His dissertation was on the topic of cyber warfare, and specifically on network attack attribution using statistical methods adapted from literary analysis.
 He holds Certified Information Systems Security Professional (CISSP) & Certified Information Security Manager (CISM) certifications, and is the lead inventor on two patents for encryption key management in cloud-based architectures.

 Steven is a Cyber Security Analyst in the Risk and Infrastructure Science Center (RISC).
 He graduated from Lewis University with a Bachelor’s Degree in Computer Science and is currently working to obtain a Master’s Degree in Computer Science, also from Lewis University.
 Prior to joining Argonne, Steven worked in various physical security fields and conducted student/mentor research for Lewis University, while also leading a Cyber Defense Club for the Computer Science Department.